josephsl/wintenApps/readme.md

 ## Game Bar

 * NVDA will announce appearance of Game Bar window.
 Due to technical limitations, NVDA cannot interact fully with Game Bar.

-## Groove Music

-* Appearance of suggestions when searching for tracks is now detected.

 ## Mail